lshtm-genomics/omics-course/docs/introduction/assembly-and-third-gen-sequencing.md

 **Improving assemblies**

 The quality of the assembly is determined by a number of factors, including the type of software used, the length of reads and the repetitive nature or complexity of the genome.
-For example, assembly of Plasmodium is more difficult than that of most bacteria (due to the high AT content and repeats).
+For example, the assembly of Plasmodium genomes is more difficult than that of most bacteria (due to the high AT content and repeats).
 A good assembly of a bacterial genome will return 20-100 supercontigs.
 It is possible to manually / visually improve assemblies and annotation within Artemis.
 To improve the assembly in a more automated fashion, there is other software:

 - **SSPACE**: